smartdevicelink/sdl_evolution/proposals/nnnn-rair-system-software-name.md

 ## Introduction

-This proposal add a new Register App Interface Response parameter called `systemSoftwareName` that pairs with the existing `systemSoftwareVersion` and `sdlVersion`.
+This proposal adds a new Register App Interface Response parameter called `systemSoftwareName` that pairs with the existing `systemSoftwareVersion` and `sdlVersion`.

 ## Motivation